WeiguoMa/Quantum-C-EM/Noisy quantum circuit with MPDO/readme.md

-# Quantum circuit simulator with Matrix Product Density Operator (MPDO)
+# Noisy Quantum circuit simulator with Matrix Product Density Operator (MPDO)

 ###### I have to emphasize that this project is not intended for High Performance Computing